onqtam/headjack/src/topics.md

 not multidimensional subscriptions but fractal/granular

+this would be the ultimate subscription network - where you could subscribe to any type of data feed - as long as there's demand & a business model for it

 what if you could define additional filtering criteria for sources - like anything that doesn't contain the word "X"

 YouTube channels have RSS feeds.
 If you subscribed to one with an RSS reader you might have noticed that that #shorts are given to you just like normal videos.
 We should be able to filter that out.
 Take for example [@UnchainedPodcast](https://www.youtube.com/@UnchainedPodcast) - this is their [rss feed](https://www.youtube.com/feeds/videos.xml?channel_id=UCWiiMnsnw5Isc2PP1to9nNw) and it has everything in there - and we have no easy way to filter it.